rafaelcpalmeida/UFP-API/README.md

 - Go to the downloaded directory
 - Execute `composer install`
 - Change the file `.env.example` to `.env` and make sure to fill the `APP_KEY` field.
-- Your API instance should be running
+- Your API instance should be ready to deploy / run

 # Licença